May 30, 2022

 What are SaaS sales and how do they work?

-Since SaaS sales involve selling web-based software to customers, it is a little different than selling a physical product in a store (or even online).
+Since SaaS sales involve selling web-based software to customers, it is a little different than selling a physical product in a store (or even online/on a b2b platform).

 Typically, software companies rely more heavily on inbound marketing to increase sales, making use of digital marketing and online advertising to bring in interested leads.
 Marketing teams then work to transform these into qualified prospects, at which point the sales team reaches out to convert them into customers.